polterguy/lizzie/docs/introduction.md

 of functions, which we refer to as _"Symbolic Delegates"_, and when these constants are de-referenced we simply evaluate the function wrapping our constants.

-This creates a problem, which is that if we instead of wanting to evaluate a variable, or more accurately a _"symbol"_, we need to inform Lizzie about that we're not interested in evaluating it, but rather that we literally mean the symbol's name.
+This creates a problem, which is that if we want to refer to a symbol by name, instead of evaluating it, we need an additional layer of indirection.
 Hence, when you refer to the actual symbol, instead of its value, we prefix the symbol with an `@`.
 If you remove the '@' above, your code will throw an exception, because it will try to evaluate the symbol `foo`, which at that point